-The Servicer must complete the appropriate Request for Release of Documents (Form SG340) and submit it to the Custodian within five (5) calendar days following payoff.
 Any specific instructions pertaining to endorsement and/or disposition of the original Mortgage Loan documents must accompany the Request for Release of Documents form.

-The Custodian shall return the original Note once the Mortgage Loan is paid in full or otherwise liquidated.
+The Custodian shall return the original Note by UPS or FedEx (using account number provided by the PFI at onboarding) once the Mortgage Loan is paid in full or otherwise liquidated.
 The Servicer is responsible for complying with Applicable Law with respect to the Note being altered to indicate the Mortgage Loan has been paid in full.